 The C-STEM Math-ICT Curriculum and C-STEM ICT Pathway provide K-12 students with up to 13 years of hands-on integrated math and computer science education with coding in Blockly and Ch/C/C++ using Barobo Linkbot, Arduino, Raspberry Pi, and Lego Mindstorms NXT/EV3.
-Our curriculum, specially Math 7, Math 8, and Algebra 1 and Integrated Math I, has been increasingly adopted by many school districts nationwide.
+Our curriculum, specially Math 7, Math 8, and Algebra 1 and Integrated Math I, has been increasingly adopted by schools nationwide.

 Focused on integrating computing and robotics into regular STEM classroom with hands-on project-based learning, the C-STEM Center has developed innovative computing and robotics technologies with C-STEM Studio and RoboBlockly, teaching strategies, textbooks, and courseware including lesson plans, PowerPoint lessons, video lessons, group computing activities, optional robotics activities, and assessment tools for readily integration of computer programming in C/C++ using Ch (a user-friendly C/C++ interpreter Ch) and robotics into the formal curricula in elementary schools, middle schools, high schools, and colleges.

 A-G courses fulfill subject requirements for freshman admission to the University of California and California State University systems and are so-called because there are seven general subject areas labeled “A” through “G.” C-STEM joins a distinguished group of programs with UC A-G Program Status.
 The A-G approved C-STEM courses at the UCOP web site can readily be added in a high school’s A-G course list.

 The RoboBlockly supplementary curriculum includes student self-guided Coding, Robotics, Math Activities, and theme-based Projects.
 The teacher-lead 1st to 9th grade specific Math Activities are Common Core State Standards -Mathematics compliant.
 The related Teacher’s Notes and comprehensive Teacher Resource Packets in PDF files for all these activities along with 39 video lessons help teachers integrate the RoboBlockly curriculum into their teaching.